hakohl/devops-github-demo/README.md

-# project-disable-active-workflows
+# devops-github-demo
-repository for project to disable active workflows
+repository to show a demo of a devops workflow in GitHub